 Pain Squad app for sick kids has built-in alarms and prompts.
 Kids enjoy the process and can easily follow them.
 A unique feature of the app is the inclusion of motivation that is offered from TV stars from police shows like, Flash Point and Rookie Blue.
 Cast members were filmed to encourage kids to use and fill in reports.
 Their messages appear as part of the reward component.
 Compliance rates to report about pain increased to 90% once the app was introduced.

-Being able to report about pain strengths the relationship with medical professionals for children.
+Being able to report about pain strengthens the relationship with medical professionals for children.
 And, physicians can garner insights on the effects of chemotherapy versus radiation, for example.
 Bringing the app to fruition took some time and it is now used at other pediatric centres across Canada.

 Pain Squad is now available from iTunes –